skylight-hq/skylight.digital/_blog_posts/devops_transformation_proposal.md

 **Sustainability** is about helping ACME chart a course that doesn't overload the organization with too many simultaneous change initiatives.
 Steady progress is best achieved by focusing on improving a couple of high-impact capabilities (e.g., test automation and deployment automation) at a time.
 Once those are mastered, then the organization is ready to take on more.
 Think of it as Kanban for transformation that enables rapid incremental capability development.

 **Self-sufficiency** is about building-up ACME's internal DevOps expertise to point where dependence on expensive outside consultancies is minimized or eliminated.
 One of the things that we proposed to accomplish that is the establishment of a DevOps Center of Excellence (CoE), similar to <a href="https://thenewstack.io/magic-behind-disney-devops-experience/" target="&#95;blank">Disney's highly successful DevOps CoE</a>.
-To staff ACME's DevOps CoE, we proposed the use of an emerging, innovative talent management practice called "<a href="https://blog.codingitforward.com/people-flow-in-action-coding-it-forward-d9e94d1d0ff9" target="&#95;blank">people flow</a>."
+To staff ACME's DevOps CoE, we proposed the use of an emerging, innovative talent management practice called "<a href="https://blog.codingitforward.com/people-flow-in-action-coding-it-forward-d9e94d1d0ff9" target="&#95;blank">people flow</a>" such as the <a href="https://presidentialinnovationfellows.gov/" target="&#95;blank">Presidential Innovation Fellows</a> or Capital One's Tech Fellows.

 **Effectiveness** is about giving ACME a decision-making framework that enables leadership to decide how best to plan budget allocations so initial and ongoing investments in improving their DevOps capabilities yield the highest impact on IT performance.